-Credential Amount of Award Timing of the Award Diploma Up to \$1,000 The Diploma program's award will be applied upon successful completion of the program.
+Credential Amount of Award Timing of the Award Diploma Up to \$1,000 \$1,000 will be awarded upon successful completion of the program.
 Associate Degree Up to \$2,000 \$1,000 will be awarded at the successful completion of each academic year.
 There are two academic years in an Associate degree program.

-This Valley College grant will be applied to an account balance owed to the college and has no cash equivalency.
-It is institutional funding that is applied as a last dollar offset, up to the total amount specified in the award, to the student account balance after all eligible federal, state and local funding has been disbursed to the student's account.
-The funds can be applied to tuition, textbooks, uniforms, equipment, lab fees, and other fees that are associated with the specified program.
+This Valley College scholarship will be applied to a current account balance owed to the College and has no cash equivalency.
+It is institutional funding that is applied as a last dollar offset, up to the total amount specified in the award, to the student account balance after all eligible federal, state and local funding has been disbursed to the student's account order: